Unthrottled/ultra-marathon/content/index.md

 # Preface

-Although I did not know it at the time, April 2017 marked the start of a big chapter in my life.
+April 2017 marked the start of a big chapter in my life, though I did not know it at that point in time.
 These past 4 years of diligent work have been fueled by a mix of discipline and stubbornness.
-The chapters of this book will tell a few stories behind a ridiculous open-source software contribution streak.
+The pages in this virtual book will give you a glimpse at the stories behind a ridiculous open-source software contribution streak.

 ![Contributions Graph](./images/contributions.png)